spacemeshos/testnet-guide/guide/setup.md

 The storage you commit to Spacemesh is attached to your identity on the Spacemesh decentralized ledger.
 It determines your eligibility to submit blocks with transactions to the Spacemesh Testnet and to receive rewards for your contribution. **The more free disk space you commit, the more frequently you will produce blocks and receive Smesh rewards.**

-This one-time storage commitment enables Spacemesh to reach consensus on a distributed ledger without using Proof-of-Work or Proof-of-Stake algorithms.
+This one-time storage commitment enables Spacemesh to reach a consensus on a distributed ledger without using Proof-of-Work or Proof-of-Stake algorithms.

 > The free space you commit to your Smesher is not used to store any useful data.
 It will be filled with cryptographic data that is only used to establish your node identity and your block Smeshing eligibility.